Azure-Samples/explore-iot-operations/samples/aio-onvif-connector-ptz-demo/README.md

-# AIO ONVIF Connector PTZ Demo
+# Azure IoT Operations ONVIF Connector PTZ Demo

-## MRPC Sample Application
+## MRPC sample application

-This sample application demonstrates how to use the MRPC API provided by ONVIF Connector to interact with an ONVIF device.
+This sample application demonstrates how to use the MRPC API provided by the connector for ONVIF to interact with an ONVIF device.
 The sample consists of 3 dotnet assemblies:
 - PTZClient: This assembly contains code to interact with the PTZ service of an ONVIF device.
-It is generated from the PTZ service DTDL file.
+It's generated from the PTZ service DTDL file.
 - MediaClient: This assembly contains code to interact with the media service of an ONVIF device.
-It is generated from the media service DTDL file.
+It's generated from the media service DTDL file.
 - Aio.Onvif.Connector.Ptz.Demo: A simple console application that demonstrates how to use the PTZ assembly to move the camera.

-## Build instructions
+## Prerequisites

+### .NET SDK

 Make sure you have the .NET 9.0 SDK installed.
-You can download it from [here](https://dotnet.microsoft.com/download).
+You can download it from [Download .NET](https://dotnet.microsoft.com/download).

-Once installed open this directory in your terminal and run `dotnet build`
+After it's installed, open this directory in your terminal and run `dotnet build`

-## Prerequisites

 ### Create the asset endpoint and assets